TokamakUI/Tokamak/README.md

 changes can't always be avoided, but they would be reflected with appropriate version number change and migration guides.

+Don't forget to check out [Tokamak community on Spectrum](https://spectrum.chat/tokamak) and leave your feedback, comments and questions!

 ## Table of contents

   * [Example code](#example-code)